Individual results may vary

 How GIVLAARI works

 In people with AHP, the heme production process in the liver does not work properly because of a genetic mutation.
-In the liver, this process is controlled by an enzyme called aminolevulinic acid synthase 1 (ALAS1).
+In the liver, this process is controlled by an enzyme called delta-aminolevulinic acid synthase 1 (ALAS1).

 When ALAS1 is activated, the heme production process is unable to keep up.
-This causes toxic substances called aminolevulinic acid (ALA) and porphobilinogen (PBG) to build up.
+This causes toxic substances called delta-aminolevulinic acid (ALA) and porphobilinogen (PBG) to build up.
 ALA and PBG are associated with attacks and other AHP symptoms.

 GIVLAARI reduces the amount of ALAS1 in the liver, which leads to a reduction in levels of the toxins ALA and PBG.